ogaml/ogaml/README.md

   * Microsoft Windows SDK (Windows)

+Moreover, having GNUMake and CoreUtils installed on Windows will definitely help.
 Then the usual spell, `make && make install` will take care of the rest.
-You can test it on some examples `make examples` or on Travis' tests `make tests`.
+You can test it on some examples `make examples` or on Travis's tests `make tests`.

 ## Redistributing OGaml executables